 What can you do if you’re looking for a versatile rice cooker on a tight budget?
 Well, you could save yourself a headache and pick up this multipurpose Panasonic.

 Available in a spread of sizes, this 6-cup model should give you the capacity you need to cook for the whole family.
-As with all full-size rice cookers, ensure you’ve got enough space on the kitchen counter before you commit to purchase.
+But, as with all full-size rice cookers, ensure you’ve got enough space on the kitchen counter before you commit to purchase.

 Once you’re done cooking, the aluminum pan is a cinch to clean.
 Food won’t stick to the sides in the first place, even after years of sustained use.
-All you then need to do is wash it in some warm soapy water then dry it thoroughly.
+You then need to wash it in some warm soapy water, then dry it thoroughly.

-Besides this ease of cleaning, the aluminum build also encourages completely even heat distribution so all your rice is cooked through.
+Besides this easy cleaning, the aluminum build also encourages completely even heat distribution, so all your rice is cooked through.

-With all this freedom to cook any type of rice and much more besides and the appliance coming from heavyweight brand Panasonic, you’ll be amazed at how little this Japanese rice cooker costs.
+With all this freedom to cook any rice and much more besides the appliance coming from heavyweight brand Panasonic, you’ll be amazed at how little this Japanese rice cooker costs.

 4. Zojirushi Micom Rice Cooker & Warmer

 Next up in our Japanese rice cooker reviews is another stellar model from Zojirushi.
-This company specializes in these appliances and that expertise shines through.
+Again, this company specializes in these appliances, and that expertise shines through.